Start Your Business Journey Here

 • Ask questions, and test out your ideas.
 Class sessions are interactive, and give you lots of opportunities to bring your own challenges and questions to instructors.
 Along with your fellow cohort members, you’ll also be encouraged to brainstorm and workshop your business ideas, and get valuable feedback.

 • A wealth of resources to tap into.
-With each cohort capped at just 15 participants, you’ll have the chance to connect with and learn from entrepreneurs at similar growth stages.
+You’ll have the chance to connect with and learn from entrepreneurs at similar growth stages.
 Through CAIC and our partner organizations, you’ll also learn about the numerous resources available to agricultural entrepreneurs and value-added producers in our region—from funding opportunities to support with market research.

 Program Schedule